§ 40.1-26-5. Participant grievance procedure.

-(e) A participant, applicant, or advocate who is not satisfied with the decision of the director shall have the right to appeal that decision under regulations promulgated by the department of mental health, retardation, and hospitals.
+(e) A participant, applicant, or advocate who is not satisfied with the decision of the director shall have the right to appeal that decision under regulations promulgated by the department of behavioral healthcare, developmental disabilities and hospitals.
 These regulations shall at a minimum provide for review of the grievance as a "contested case" at an administrative hearing, which meets the requirements of § 42-35-9.
 The chair of the human rights committee or his or her designee shall, if necessary, assist the participant in requesting a review.

 (P.L.
 1990, ch.
 414, § 1; P.L.
 1994, ch.
 83, § 2.)